Troubleshooting

 Cause

-Weak LTE signal, missing or loose antenna, or the eSIM profile has not yet activated on the local network.
+Weak LTE signal, missing or loose antenna, or the eSIM (eUICC) profile has not yet activated on the local network.

 Fix